galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 > 2. Rename the AnnData output `CellTypist-annotated AnnData`
 >
 {: .hands_on}

-> <comment-title>If this step fails on memory or on the matrix</comment-title>
->
-> Two failures are common here, and both are covered earlier in this tutorial.
->
-> `Invalid expression matrix in .X, expect log1p normalized expression to 10000 counts per cell` means
-> the restore step was skipped or came too late.
-Go back and run it, then re-run CellTypist on the
-> restored object.
->
-> A job held for exceeding its memory has the same root cause.
-The scaled matrix is dense, so CellTypist
-> loads a matrix several times larger than it needs to and can exceed the allocation on a public server.
-> Restoring the log-normalised matrix brings back sparsity and the problem goes away, which is a better
-> answer than asking for more memory.
->
-{: .comment}

 Before majority voting, CellTypist assigns 34 different labels across the window: Melanocyte to 4,513 cells, Differentiated_KC to 1,717, Th to 677, Tc to 566, VE2 to 487, Undifferentiated_KC to 355,